slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The price of productivity is creativity." (...)
 "If you’re not spending your time doing what you want, and you’re not earning, and you’re not learning - what the heck are you doing?" (...)
 "Nothing will make you more productive than owning your time.
 Nothing will make you less productive than selling it." (...)
-"Say no: ’It doesn’t feel right to me.’
-No more explanations are needed."
+"Say no: «It doesn’t feel right to me.» No more explanations are needed."
 -- Naval Ravikant*

 > *"Don't tell me how hard you work.
 Tell me how much you get done."